L’Oréal (OTCMKTS:LRLCY) Rating Lowered to Sell at Zacks Investment Research

-L’Oréal (OTCMKTS:LRLCY – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+L’Oréal (OTCMKTS:LRLCY – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “At L’Oréal, they have made cosmetics the focus of all their energy and know-how for nearly a century.
 They are fully committed to putting their expertise and research resources to work for the well-being of men and women, in all their diversity, around the world. “